-Like many brands, our clients are asking for help to ensure messages are clear and convey the right tone, while others have been more hesitant as they are concerned that their public message will come across “political”.
+Like many brands, some of our clients are asking for help to ensure messages are clear and convey the right tone, while others have been more hesitant — concerned that their public message will come across as “political”.

 While it’s great that companies want to do the right thing and speak out against inequality, these statements must be more than just lip service.

 Now more than ever, leaders need to listen to understand rather than listen to reply.
 In order to stand for something, you have to educate yourself so you know what you’re standing for.

 We encourage all businesses that view their statements as more than just an opportunity for brand building to heed the following advice.